scalavision/datalab/README.md

 ### Try it out

-When the container is finished working, you will get a `/bin/sh` prompt, alternatively, you can click on the `+` sign at the `terminal`
+When the docker image is finished building, and container has started, you will get a `/bin/sh` prompt, alternatively, you can click on the `+` sign at the `terminal`

 (CTLR + `\``) and select `^` drop down menu, then bash a terminal.